facjure/public-domain-poetry/README.md

 ```

 Note the `---` before and after the metadata.

 Filenames are saved as `last-name-title-first-five-words.txt`

-If the format changes, which should occur rarely, to something ike [edn](https://github.com/edn-format/edn), then the format must be compatible with YAML, to upgrade the old poems to new.
+The current format for metdata is [YAML](http://en.wikipedia.org/wiki/YAML), a human readable format.

+This format might soon change to [edn](https://github.com/edn-format/edn), at which point, old poems will automatically be upgraded.

-The format, the poems, the metadata, and their revisions are protected in git forever for free so no one can break in.
+The format, the poems, the metadata, and all their revisions are protected in git forever and available for free so no one can break in.

 ## Example

 ```